-- In August 2020, the Company announced an option agreement whereby Brunswick Exploration Inc. ("Brunswick Exploration") can acquire a majority interest in Osisko Metals' Brunswick Belt exploration property in the eastern portion of the Bathurst Mining Camp (the "Brunswick Belt Project").
-On April 21, 2021, Osisko Metals announced that, following a TSX-V review, the terms of this option agreement were amended (the "Option Agreement"). - On February 4, 2021, the Company announced that, in relation to the Pine Point Project, it had submitted an Environmental Assessment Initiation Package to the Mackenzie Valley Environmental Impact Review Board. - On April 29, 2021, Osisko Metals closed a brokered private placement of flow-through shares (the "2021 Offering"), issuing 12,000,000 common flow-through shares for gross proceeds \$6.0 million. - On May 18, 2021, the Company announced the final results from the winter drilling program (the "Winter Program") at the Pine Point Project. - On July 14, 2021, the Company announced the start of a 13,000 metres summer-fall drill program at its Pine Point Project.
+- In August 2020, Osisko Metals announced an option agreement whereby Brunswick Exploration Inc. ("Brunswick Exploration") can acquire a majority interest in Osisko Metals' Brunswick Belt exploration property in the eastern portion of the Bathurst Mining Camp (the "Brunswick Belt Project").
+On April 21, 2021, Osisko Metals announced that, following a TSX-V review, the terms of this option agreement were amended (the "Option Agreement"). - On February 4, 2021, the Company announced that, in relation to the Pine Point Project, it had submitted an Environmental Assessment Initiation Package to the Mackenzie Valley Environmental Impact Review Board. - On April 29, 2021, Osisko Metals closed a brokered private placement of flow-through shares (the "2021 Offering"), issuing 12,000,000 common flow-through shares for gross proceeds \$6.0 million. - On May 18, 2021, the Company announced the final results from the winter drilling program (the "Winter Program") at the Pine Point Project. - On July 14, 2021, Osisko Metals announced the start of a 13,000 metre summer-fall drill program at its Pine Point Project. - On July 27, 2021, the Company announced the launch of a Scope 1 level estimation of Greenhouse Gas emissions from the conceptual design that was included in the PEA. - On October 27, 2021, the Company provided positive results from its ongoing hydrogeological modelling and its application to dewatering costs at the Pine Point Project.